 Check out next some of the most famous rice dishes in the world:

 Galinhada is one of the most famous comfort foods in Brazil.
 The main ingredients of this perfect Sunday lunch are rice, chicken, and spices (parsley, green onions, turmeric, cumin) with several variations depending on the region.

 The most important thing about the Galinhada recipe is to cook the rice together with the chicken.
 It’s tasty and easy to make, after all, you’ll only need to wash one pan.

-Other ingredients that can be used, depending on the region, are potatoes, nuts, dried fruits, rose water and yoghurt.
+Other ingredients that can be used, depending on the region, are potatoes, nuts, dried fruits, rose water, and yogurt.
 Biryani is widely consumed in celebrations such as weddings and on Eid (the last day of Ramadan) and has two traditional methods of preparation known as Kacchi and Pakki.

 Chef’s Insights: The day we learned how to cook Biryani in Hyderabad

 Originating in the Middle East, the name Pilaf refers to the technique of cooking rice (or other cereals such as quinoa and amaranth) that leaves the grains very loose.
 In the recipe, the rice is sautéed with oil or ghee butter, onion, and various spices (eg: cinnamon, cardamom, cumin, star anise) before the addition of vegetable broth, which makes the rice aromatic and tasty.

 Paella is undoubtedly one of the most popular rice dishes in the West.
 Although it is very common to find paellas made with seafood, these ingredients are not part of the original recipe (Paella Valenciana), which uses bomba type rice, chicken, rabbit meat, snails, tomatoes, saffron, rosemary, garrofón (a type of large white bean) and ferradura (similar to green bean).
 Paella with seafood is known as Paella Marinera.